amarchenko26/metoo/Criminal README.md

 - Location: 3rd party generated spatial column

 **$raw_data/Criminal/Chicago.csv**
-These data contain all police cases reported in Chicago from 2001 to 2024 (downloaded 7/1/2024).
+These data contain all police cases reported in Chicago from 2001 to 2024 (downloaded 7/9/2024).
-- N:
+- N: 4,024,193 (years 2010+); 8,101,448 (raw)
-- SH:
+- SH: 7,974 (years 2010+)
 - ID: Unique identifier for the record
-- Case Number: The Chicago Police Department RD Number (Records Division Number), which is unique to the inciden
+- Case Number: The Chicago Police Department RD Number (Records Division Number), which is unique to the incident
 - Date: Date when the incident occurred (best estimate)
 - Block: The partially redacted address where the incident occurred, placing it on the same block as the actual address
 - IUCR: The Illinois Uniform Crime Reporting code
 - Priamry Type: The primary description of the IUCR code
 - Description: The secondary description of the IUCR code, a subcategory of the primary description
 - Location Description: Description of the location where the incident occurred
-- Arrest: Indicates whether an arrest was made (Y/N)
+- Arrest: Indicates whether an arrest was made (true/false)
-- Domestic: Indicates whether the incident was domestic-related as defined by the Illinois Domestic Violence Act (Y/N)
+- Domestic: Indicates whether the incident was domestic-related as defined by the Illinois Domestic Violence Act (true/false)
 - Beat: Indicates the beat where the incident occurred
 - District: Indicates the police district where the incident occurred
 - Ward: The ward (City Council district) where the incident occurred